defenseunicorns/uds-k3d/README.md

 # UDS K3d Environment

+>[!IMPORTANT]
-> [!IMPORTANT] Warning: This package should only be used for development and testing purposes.
+>This package should only be used for development and testing purposes.
 It is not intended for production use and all data is overwritten when the package is re-deployed.

 This zarf package serves as a universal dev (local & remote) and test environment for testing [UDS Core](https://github.com/defenseunicorns/uds-core), invidual UDS Capabilities, and UDS capabilities aggregated via the [UDS CLI](https://github.com/defenseunicorns/uds-cli).